-Hot-Plug PCI Adapter Installation
+Hot-plug PCI adapter installation

 Use the following information for installing a hot-plug PCI adapter.
 If you want to remove a hot-plug adapter, reverse the steps.
-If your operating system supports hot-replace PCI adapters, you can replace a failing hot-plug PCI adapter with a new adapter of the same type without turning off power to the server.
-If your operating system and adapter also support the hot-add feature, you can install a new adapter without turning off the power to the server.
+If the operating system supports hot-replace PCI adapters, you can replace a failing hot-plug PCI adapter with a new adapter of the same type without turning off power to the server.
+If the operating system and adapter also support the hot-add feature, you can install a new adapter without turning off the power to the server.